-- A. Structural bank protection, except rip rap or a channelization used as an emergency measure only to protect existing structures.
-Any such rip rap or channelization to stabilize undeveloped sites shall be prohibited as well; - B. Subsurface sewage disposal drainfields within one hundred feet of the ordinary mean low-water line of the Willamette River.
+- A. Any main or accessory residential structure exceeding a height of thirty-five feet, except for areas located within the Willamette Falls Downtown District: - AB.
+Structural bank protection, except rip rap or a channelization used as an emergency measure only to protect existing structures.
+Any such rip rap or channelization to stabilize undeveloped sites shall be prohibited as well; - Subsurface sewage disposal drainfields within one hundred feet of the ordinary mean lowwater line of the Willamette River.